jol145099/Seasoned-Analysts-Recipes-and-Ratings/checkpoint_2.md

 ## Part A

 ### 1. For step 4, what are two hypotheses you have tested, and what were the result?

+- Hypothesis 1

-- **Null hypothesis**: Recipes above and below the median ingredient count come from the same calorie distribution (any observed difference in median calories is due to random chance).
+(1) **Null hypothesis**: Recipes above and below the median ingredient count come from the SAME calorie distribution (any observed difference in median calories is due to random chance).

-- **Alternative Hypothesis**: Recipes with more ingredients have a different median calorie count than recipes with fewer ingredients.
+(2) **Alternative Hypothesis**: Recipes with more ingredients have a DIFFERENT median calorie count than recipes with fewer ingredients.

-- **Result**: Yielded p-value as 0.00 where significance level is 0.05, and concluded to reject the null hypothesis and favor the alternative hypothesis that recipes with more ingredients have a different median calorie count than recipes with fewer ingredients.
+(3) **Result**: From the result, the observed statistics are 113.30 KCals.
+Since the p-value is less than the significance level of 0.05, we concluded that there is statistical evidence that the recipes with more ingredients have a different median calorie count than recipes with fewer ingredients.

+- Hypothesis 2

+(1) **Null hypothesis**: Recipes with quick (<=30 mins) and slow (> 30 mins) preparation time have the SAME average rating.

+(2) **Alternative hypothesis**: Recipes with quick (<=30 mins) preparation time have a HIGHER average rating than recipes with slow (> 30 mins) preparation time.

+(3) **Result**: From the result, the observed test statistic is 0.03499.
+Since the p-value is less than the significance level of 0.05, we concluded that there is statistical evidence that the quick recipes have higher average ratings.

 ## Part B